stanford-ism/graphgp/README.md

 The underlying theory and implementation is described in two upcoming papers.
 It is an evolution of Iterative Charted Refinement [[1](https://arxiv.org/abs/2206.10634)], which was first implemented in the [NIFTy](https://pypi.org/project/nifty/) package.
 The tree algorithms are inspired by two GPU-friendly approaches [[2](https://arxiv.org/abs/2211.00120), [3](https://arxiv.org/abs/2210.12859)] originally implemented in the [cudaKDTree](https://github.com/ingowald/cudaKDTree) library.

-This software was written by Benjamin Dodge and Philipp Frank under the supervision of Susan Clark in the Stanford ISM group.
-We hope others across the physical sciences will find it useful!
-Please do not hesitate to open an issue or discussion for questions and feedback :)
+This software was written by Benjamin Dodge and Philipp Frank for applications in astrophysics, but we hope others across the physical sciences will find it useful!
+We thank Susan Clark for guidance and support in developing the package, and are grateful for feedback from other members of the [ISM group](https://clarkgroup.stanford.edu/) at Stanford.
+Please do not hesitate to open an issue or discussion for questions or problems :)

 ## Usage